Ahtesham18112011/RISCV_MYTH/README.md

 so the number will be in negative the rest of the number detemines the original value of the number which is 0.
 <img src="https://github.com/user-attachments/assets/c70ff96d-93f4-4c5e-81d7-34335760ef2f" alt="Example Image" width="700"/>

+## Labs for Day 1
+**1. Sinmple c program for adding numbers between 1 to n**

+/home/vsduser/Pictures/Screenshot from 2025-05-02 14-39-10.png